 What Are Complications Of High Blood Pressure

-Edema- high blood pressure forces fluid out of the capillaries at the nutrient-waste exchange sites.
-This increases levels of interstitial fluid, causing edema.
+Edema—High blood pressure forces fluid out of the capillaries at the nutrient-waste exchange sites, increasing levels of interstitial fluid and causing edema.

 Atherosclerosis- high blood pressure wears out the walls of the vessels causing narrowed arteries